 An overview of our Safeguarding policy so you can follow it and keep girls safe

-Safeguarding is at the heart of everything we do in Girlguiding, and it’s the responsibility of every Girlguiding member, volunteer and member of staff.
+It’s at the heart of everything we do, and it’s the responsibility of every Girlguiding member, volunteer and member of staff.

 Girlguiding’s commitment to safeguarding

 Girlguiding is committed to safeguarding adults and children of all backgrounds and identities while they take part in our activities.

 Everyone has a right to live free from abuse, exploitation, harm and fear, and to be safe and well.
 We recognise that some people are particularly vulnerable because of some aspect of their identity or circumstance.

 We recognise and respond to all types of harm, including:

 - Abuse (physical, emotional, sexual and domestic, including online abuse and peer-on-peer).

 - Child sexual exploitation and child criminal exploitation.